davcri/pixel-spirit/README.md

 # Pixel Spirit

-[Pixel Spirit deck](https://pixelspiritdeck.com/) tarot cards implemented in Godot 4.
+[Pixel Spirit](https://pixelspiritdeck.com/) tarot shaders implemented in Godot 4.

+> The PixelSpirit Elements Deck is a tarot deck for learning GLSL shaders.
+Each PixelSpirit card has a visual element and its GLSL shader code.
+The cards are ordered from simplest to most complex, building a library of code functions that combine like a book of spells to form an infinite visual language.

 https://github.com/davcri/pixel-spirit/assets/6860637/348752e0-a60d-4449-b0a8-c04fd3fc68e9

 https://github.com/davcri/pixel-spirit/assets/6860637/816af57a-9b62-4433-8af4-67be736ff14a